 - Early access to ticket sales or webinars

 Just be sure you’re offering perks that you know your nonprofit can deliver!
-You should confirm that the perks are inexpensive, but will add appreciation to the donors.
+You should make sure that the perks are inexpensive, but will be viewed as a benefit to the donors.

-Let’s say you offer an exclusive VIP party for your donors.
-However, the cost of renting a venue, paying for food and drinks, and hiring staff to work the event is actually worth the same or more than the amount you received from all the VIP donors.
+Let’s say you offer an exclusive party for your VIP donors.
+However, the cost of renting a venue, paying for food and drinks, and hiring staff to work the event is actually the same cost, or more than the amount you received from all the VIP donors.
 This is a classic case of not planning ahead for all costs, and weighing the donations against delivering perks!

 How to Present a Compelling Story